NorSC/supervisor-search/_supervisors/yilun-shang.md

   'A deconstruction of the negative views surrounding loot boxes in the video game industry'
 additional_details_msc: >-
-  I am interested in supervising projects primarily in data science including the areas of data analysis, data visualisation, and information retrieval.
+  I am interested in supervising projects primarily in data science and information science including the areas of data analysis, data visualisation, and information retrieval.
 My research interest resides in complex networks and systems.

   Some of my past msc project titles: